 - handful of cilantro

-- 8 chicken thighs or 4 chicken breast bone-in, skin-on
+- 8 chicken thighs or 4 chicken breasts bone-in, skin-on

 - Pre-heat your broiler.